 1. Be able to use ordinary black taxis

-2. Have access to a telephone (for booking taxis)
+2. Have access to a telephone or have internet access (to book taxis)

 3. Be resident in one of the participating London boroughs

 - Read the Taxi card guidance notes

 - Download and complete the Taxi card application form (London Councils form)